 Deadspin had a great post about this when they responded to the following from the Tribune

-Sources at Tribune Co. confirmed conversations with Mariotti had been held, but Chicago Tribune Editor Gerould Kern would only say late Tuesday that "we have no plans to hire Jay Mariotti.'
+Sources at Tribune Co. confirmed conversations with Mariotti had been held, but Chicago Tribune Editor Gerould Kern would only say late Tuesday that "we have no plans to hire Jay Mariotti.'with this:

 As terrible as this could've been, the Sun-Times deserve it with how they treated Mariotti's departure from the paper.
 The Sun-Times apparently sent the Tribune a nasty letter from their attorneys threatening to sue if they hire Mariotti in any capacity.
 Anyway, it works out for the best that he gets to restart his career somewhere other than Chicago.